INFORMATION HELPS MAKE CONSERVATION HAPPEN

 Where possible we use publicly available sources to keep your records up to date; for example, the Post Office’s National Change of Address database.
 We really appreciate it if you let us know if your contact details, or circumstances change you can update your details online at any time via our self-service portal.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity.
 If you request that we stop sending you marketing materials we will keep a record of your contact details and the appropriate information to enable us to comply with your request not to be contacted by us.
-We won’t keep any information that we don’t need.
 We won’t store your credit/debit card details once we’ve processed your donation for instance.

 Legacy income is vital to the running of the charity.
 We may keep data you provide to us indefinitely to carry out legacy administration and communicate effectively with the families of people leaving us legacies.
 This also enables us to identify and analyse the source of legacy income we receive.